-That’s when we discovered the toilet was broken.
+That's when we discovered the toilet was broken.
 I called the front desk and they said they would send someone up to fix it immediately.
-That was good news because 6 of us in a hotel room with a broken toilet is a disaster waiting to happen!
+That was good news because 6 of us in a hotel room with a broken toilet would have been a disaster waiting to happen!

 A few minutes later there was a knock on the door and the housekeeper came in to fix the toilet.
 I couldn't quite put my finger on it, but there was something strange about her.
 Was she a little tipsy?
 High on drugs?
 I didn't know, but something was off.
 I finally asked her, “Are you ok?”